gradual-verification/gvc0/docs/impl_field_access.md

 A statically specified function calls an `imprecise` function, and it has `acyclic(l)` as a statically verified precondition.

 ```
-void contains(List l, Node* node){
+void traverse(List l, Node* node){
     //@requires acyclic(l);

-    //@ensures acyclic(l);
+    unfold acyclic(l);

     Node current = l.head;

     while(current != NULL){
-        printf("%d\n", current.value);
-        imprecise(current)
+        //@loop_invariant current != NULL

+        imprecise(current.value)

         current = current.next;
     }

+            ...
 }
 ```
-Given the imprecise function, an `OwnedFields` struct must be created, intialized with all accessibility permissions available to `printList`, and passed to `imprecise`.
+Because of the imprecise function, an `OwnedFields` struct must be create, intialized with all accessibility permissions available to `printList`, and passed to `imprecise`.
 However, all of `printList`'s permissions are hidden in `acyclic`.
 To dynamically unfold `acyclic`, it is translated into a `c0` function.
-If the predicate has been statically verified, then permissions are collected for each `acc`:
+If the predicate has been statically verified, then permissions are collected for each `acc` within `acyclic` without any additional checking, because it is safe to assume that the separating conjunction is satisfied.

 ```
 void acyclic(List l, OwnedFields* fields){